libp2p/tutorials/ping.rs

 212//!
 The ping protocol however is only an "auxiliary" kind of protocol.

 213//!
-Thus, without any other behaviour in place, we would not be able to observe the pings.
+Thus, without any other behaviour in place, we would not be able to observe any pings after 10s.

 214//!